• Skip to primary navigation

 Mint Oreo Truffle Balls dough.
 I find it easy and quick to use a 1 tablespoon-size cookie scoop to first scoop out the mixture onto parchment paper or wax paper.
 It both measures the exact amount each time and forms it into a rough ball.

-I find I find it easy and quick to use a 1 tablespoon-size cookie scoop to first scoop out the mixture onto parchment paper or wax paper.
+Pro Tip: I find I find it easy and quick to use a 1 tablespoon-size cookie scoop to first scoop out the mixture onto parchment paper or wax paper.
 It both measures the exact amount each time and forms it into a rough ball.

 The next step is simply to finish rolling them into balls.
 I do refrigerate the balls at this point.
 This is convenient for me to make the Mint Oreo Truffle Balls ahead to this point.
 Then, when I have another available 30 minutes later in the day or the next day, I cover them with candy coating.

-The chilled truffle balls actually makes the candy coating harden quicker.
-It also prevents the chocolate mixture from blending into the white coating, giving you a grey streak.
+It also prevents the chocolate mixture from blending into the white coating, leaving you with grey streaks.

 Melt white candy coating in a microwave-safe bowl at 50% power.
 First 1 minute, then 30 seconds at a time, stirring after each time